The-Marcy-Lab-School/se-unit-2/lesson-2-variables_control_flow/README.md

 ## Learning Assignments
 * Book: [Variables](https://launchschool.com/books/javascript/read/variables) - Launch School Introduction to Programming with JavaScript
+  - Do the Exercises at the bottom of the page after the Summary section!
 * Tutorial: [JavaScript Loops](https://teamtreehouse.com/library/javascript-loops) on Treehouse
   - [x] Simplify Repetitive Tasks with Loops
   - [x] Working with 'for' Loops